-How far the administration has wandered from this line of argudecision of some years back and now on. hold that they are taxable as indi vidual income!
+How far the administration has wandered from this line of argument is best illustrated by the fact that the brain trusters are now decision of some years back and now on. hold that they are taxable as individual income!

-This of course would serve the government's point by forcing the incomes from which it would derive taxes, but would remove from the stockholder the much talked about advantage that he could elect whether he would reinvest his earnings in the same corporation.
+This of course would serve the government's point by forcing the corporation earnings into individual incomes from which it would derive taxes, but would remove from the stockholder the much talked about advantage that he could elect whether he would reinvest his earnings in the same corporation.